Usage

 Examples

-Generate agents for all services:./packages/api-gateway/package.json to infer commands.
+Generate agents for all services:AGENTS.md Output

 Each generatedAGENTS.md includes: